-What is a minimum wage?
+But what is a minimum wage?

-What is a living wage?
+And what is a living wage?

 A minimum wage is a law requirement; a living wage is a human right.

 Minimum wage rates may be growing, but as they grow, so does the living wage.
-The fashion industry has a long way to go until a living wage is recognised as THE minimum wage, but it’s not just up to fashion companies to make this decision on their own; it’s up to us.
+The fashion industry has a long way to go until a living wage is recognised as the minimum wage, but it’s not just up to fashion companies to make this decision on their own; it’s up to us.

 As consumers, we have great power.
 We have the power to shop with our values.
 Do your values sit in supporting a law requirement, or a human right?
 You make the decision.